danielnilsson9/bbs-fw/README.md

 # BBSHD Open Source Firmware

-This is a push for getting a working open source firmware for the BBSHD motor controller.
+Work in progress for bringing life to an open source firmware for the BBSHD motor controller.

-The motor controller has two microcontrollers complicating things a bit.
+The motor controller has two microcontrollers maing things a bit more complicated.

-The main controller is from STC Micro and have available toolchains and can be flashed though the standard serial communication port exposed in the main wire harness.
+The main controller is from STC Micro and have available toolchains and can be flashed though the standard serial communication port exposed in the main wire harness, i.e. without taking the motor apart.

 There is a secondary microcontroller "79F9211" which apprently is a common controller used in chinese ebike motor controllers using some standard firmware.
-This controller has not easily availble programmer or toolchain as far as I know and cannot be modified.
+This controller has no cheap availble programmer but there exist a protocol definition on how to program it, so one could most likeley be built, see doc/78Kx3-pgm.pdf
+There exist no free compiler but a propritary one (CC78K0R) can sort of be downloaded from Renesas website, not possible to install it without some form of product number but the installer can be extracted to get hold of the compiler binary.

+This controller can only be flashed by taking the controller out and depotting the backside of the PCB to expose the programming pins.

-Some code of a ebike motor controller implemented on the 79F9211 has been found online (see misc/79F9211-bike-dump), it would seem likely bafang has based their implementation on this since they have selected this MCU for motor control.
+A code example of a ebike motor controller written by Renesas Electronics and implemented on the 79F9211 has been found online (see misc/79F9211-bike-dump), it would seem likely bafang has based their implementation on this since they have selected this MCU for motor control.

+The goal at the moment is to only reimplement the STC microcontroller firmware and keep the 79F9211 motor controller firmware as is.

 ## Hardware Revisions